alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 seven from different parts of Europe and eight from the rest of Spain.
 Luckily many of them were covered by their respective companies.
-It all came to €6k in travels
-and €3k in hotel rooms.
+It all came to around €6k in travels and €3k in hotel rooms.

 Other assorted costs: